- Professor of Politics

 - PhD, University Michigan Ann Arbor, 1993

 Stephen Crowley, professor and chair of the Department of Politics, received a BA from Hamilton College and a PhD from the University of Michigan.
 His teaching focuses on Russia and Eastern Europe, peace and conflict studies, revolutions, and globalization.

 Crowley is a scholar of the politics of Russia and Eastern Europe, with a focus on labor politics and the political economy of postcommunist transformations.
 A recurrent research question has been how postcommunist unions face the challenges from past institutional and ideological legacies, current political context, and the constraints placed by the global economy.

-Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective (coedited with Teri Caraway and Maria Lorena Cook; Cornell University Press, 2015) argues that labor in many settings confronts not only the challenges of economic globalization, but also legacies from the authoritarian past.
+The book, Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective (coedited with Teri Caraway and Maria Lorena Cook; Cornell University Press, 2015), argues that labor in many settings confronts not only the challenges of economic globalization, but also legacies from the authoritarian past.
 The volume is the first comparative study of the impact of such legacies in new democracies in Asia, Latin America and post-Communist Europe.

 Past research has examined the impact of post-Communist labor unions on the now-expanded EU, and explores the debate over the “varieties of capitalism” through the experience of east central Europe, and the impact of the more flexible labor relations of eastern Europe on the so-called European “social model.”
 One article appears in Politics & Society .

 Crowley was recently a fellow at the Woodrow Wilson Center for International Scholars, and a visiting scholar at George Washington University’s Institute for European, Russian and Eurasian Studies.
 His research has been funded in recent years by grants from American Council of Learned Societies (ACLS), the National Endowment for the Humanities (NEH), the Kennan Institute, and the Collegium Budapest/Institute for Advanced Study.

 In addition to academic presentations, Crowley has given talks to various groups on topics ranging from the conflict in Russia and Ukraine, globalization and the global financial crisis, and war and peace in U.S. foreign policy.